-Lamb is a good source of zinc, iron, potassium and vitamin B12, according to the Animal Sciences department of Purdue University.
-Older lamb, known as mutton, and certain breeds, may have a stronger aroma, so talk to your butcher about the types of lamb that he sells and which will have the least odor when cooking.
+Lamb is a good source of zinc, iron, potassium and vitamin B12, according to the USDA.
+Older lamb, known as mutton, and certain breeds, may have a stronger aroma, so talk to your butcher about the types of lamb that they sell and which will have the least odor when cooking.

 Fat holds flavor as well as odor, so trim as much excess fat as possible before cooking.
 The less fat that melts into the pan during the cooking process, the less aroma you'll have in the kitchen.
 Trim the fat when the meat is cold to make it easier to remove.
 Let the meat get to room temperature before cooking to allow it to cook evenly and faster.